-The Commission is obligated under certain leases accounted for as operating leases.
-Operating leases do not give rise to property rights or lease obligations and, therefore, the results of the lease agreements are not reflected as part of the Commission's capital assets.
-During the fiscal year ended September 30, 2015, amounts paid by the Commission totaled approximately \$948 for governmental activities and \$34 for business-type activities.
+The Commission has entered into various capital and operating lease agreements.
+Assets and obligations under capital leases and future minimum payments due under operating leases are not considered material.
+During the fiscal year ended September 30, 2016, amounts paid by the Commission under operating lease agreements totaled approximately \$702 for governmental activities and \$11 for business-type activities.